TMihajlov96/CLIB_TopicVisualization/README.md

-This folder contains documents, stopwords and code for topic modeling visualization.
+This repository contains documents, stopwords and code for topic modeling visualization.